-(C) The handler shall develop, implement, and maintain written procedures to provide high confidence that:
+(C) The handler shall develop, implement, and maintain for the duration of the registration, written procedures to provide high confidence that:

-(1) Prior to the administration of each course of radiation treatments, the patient's or human research subject's identity is verified by more than one method as the individual named in the written directive;
+(1) Prior to the administration of each radiation treatment, the patient's or human research subject's identity is verified by more than one method as the individual named in the written directive;

 (2) Each administration is in accordance with the written directive;

 (3) The final plans of treatment and related calculations are in accordance with the respective written directives by:

 (a) Checking the parameters and the results of the primary calculation with a secondary method to verify they are correct and in accordance with the written directive; and

 (b) Verifying that the planned parameters are correctly transferred to the treatment charts; and

 (4) Any unintended deviation from the written directive is identified, documented, evaluated and appropriate action is taken .

 Five Year Review (FYR) Dates: 11/10/2015 and 11/15/2020